Charging speed is limited on the vehicle side

 Charging speeds and electrical supply

 In EVs, faster charging isn’t necessarily better.
-In fact, most manufacturers recommend you avoid the constant use of DC Fast Charging.
 When choosing hardware you’re considering the distance the vehicle will travel each day, the time available for it to be parked and plugged in, the charging speed of the equipment, the charging capacity of the vehicle and the electrical supply needed to power everything.

-Here’s a chart that shows charging speeds with kW ratings and amps needed, along with sample times for charging the 68 kWh battery in a Ford E-Transit van.
+Here’s a chart that shows charging speeds with kW ratings and amps needed, along with sample times for charging a Ford E-Transit van with the older 68 kWh battery.
 Note that your amperage at the panel will always need to have a buffer to supply the charging hardware for safety.
 For instance, to install an 80-amp, 19.2 kW charger, you will need a 100-amp breaker in your panel.
+(This is an illustration only – note that the onboard charger of any E-Transit van can only charge at a peak power of about 175 kW.)

 Charge speed in kilowatts (kW)AmpsBreaker size (Amps)Time to charge 68 kWh battery